Art education, high school teaching

 Mappenberatung an der AdBK Nürnberg

-Art education (teaching art at high school) can be studied in the following three specialised classes (painting and art education with Prof. Michael Munding and fine art and art education with Prof. Jochen Flinzer and as well fine art and art education with Prof. Lena Ziese) and all other classes.
+Art education (teaching art at high school) can be studied in the following three specialised classes (painting and art education with Prof. Syowia Kyambi / Nele Jäger and fine art and art education with Prof. Anike Joyce Sadiq and as well fine art and art education with Prof. Lena Ziese) and all other classes.
 In Bavaria art education at high schools counts as two subjects, i.e. teaching another subject is not necessary.
 Aside from fulfilling general terms of admission, prospective students must hold a school-leaving qualification entitling them to study at a university.

 The maximum study period is 14 semesters.
 Study ends with the semester in which the first state exam was passed (after the 8th semester at the earliest).
 It comprises the submission of artistic works from the study period, practical exam sections (three different subjects with an examination time of 8 hours), written exam sections (artwork analysis and art history) and oral exam sections (teaching methodology, artistic techniques, art history and an oral exam discussion of the student’s own works).